 Lassen Volcanic National Park

-Established in 1916, Lassen Volcanic National Park is nestled within the peaceful forests and untouched wilderness of Northern California.
-A closer look at the landscaped, however, reveals hissing fumaroles and boiling mud pots still shape and change the land, evidence of Lassen’s fiery past of an active volcano.
+Established in 1916, Lassen Volcanic National Park is home to meadows freckled with wildflowers, clear mountain lakes and numerous volcanoes.
+A closer look at the landscape, however, reveals the hissing fumaroles and boiling mud pots that still shape and change the land, evidence of Lassen's fiery volcanic past.

 Stay Connected with NPF

 Stay inspired—sign up for our emails, learn how to become a member, and follow us on social media to get the latest park stories.